 On-Camera Meteorologist and Field Meteorologist

-His 14- to 18-hour days in the field generally include two reports each hour for The Weather Channel and often live reports for affiliates in major cities and NBC, including 'The Today Show', 'NBC Nightly News with Brian Williams', MSNBC and CNBC.
-Seidel has also appeared on CBS-TV's 'The Early Show, 'The CBS Evening News' and 'CBS Sunday Morning' and ABC-TV's 'Good Morning America', 'World News Tonight', 'Nightline' and 'World News Now' along with CNN and Fox News Channel.
-He's filled in for Tony Perkins ABC's 'Good Morning America' and for Al Roker on 'The Today Show' in New York City.
-Seidel became the first Weather Channel and U.S. meteorologist to report live from Cuba during Tropical Storm Isaac in August, 2012.
+Seidel has also reported live for NBC’s ‘The Today Show’ and ‘Nightly News’ along with MSNBC and CNBC.
+He’s also appeared on CBS-TV's 'The Early Show, 'The CBS Evening News' and 'CBS Sunday Morning' and ABC-TV's 'Good Morning America', 'World News Tonight', 'Nightline' and 'World News Now' along with CNN and Fox News Channel.
+He's filled in for Tony Perkins on ABC's 'Good Morning America' and for Al Roker on 'The Today Show' in New York City.

 Seidel is a graduate of Salisbury State College with a double major in mathematics and geography.
-He earned his master's degree in meteorology at The Pennsylvania State University.
+He earned his master's degree in meteorology at Pennsylvania State University.
 He received the American Meteorological Society's Television Seal of Approval in 1988.

 Seidel was elected to the Phi Kappa Phi and Omicron Delta Kappa National Honor Societies at SSC and Chi Epsilon Pi, the National Meteorology Honor Society, at Penn State.
-In 1994, he received the Distinguished Alumnus Award from the department of geography and regional planning at Salisbury State College in recognition of his outstanding support.
+In 1994, he received the Distinguished Alumnus Award from the Department of Geography and Regional Planning at Salisbury State College in recognition of his outstanding support.
 He was named Centennial Fellow of The College of Earth and Mineral Sciences at Penn State in 1996 in recognition of his achievements since graduation.
 Seidel was also invited to join the Obelisk Society in acknowledgment of his support of Penn State's department of meteorology.